jaspector

 Tennessee state residential permits are required for one and two family dwellings and townhouses in Celina city limits.
 State guidance also says permits are required for additions over 30 square feet to existing homes.
 The county building inspector is the published local contact for Celina.

-Typical processing time is Not clearly published on the local Clay County page; state CORE permits are issued after the online purchase and any required review.
+Building permit processing times in Celina, TN typically run Not clearly published on the local Clay County page; state CORE permits are issued after the online purchase and any required review.
+Timelines can vary based on project complexity and current department workload.

+Not all construction work requires a permit in Celina, TN.
 The following work is generally exempt: Detached garages, sheds, barns, or other detached structures not used for living purposes are not subject to a state residential building permit; The state page also indicates that the permit rule is limited to one and two family dwellings and townhouses, so non-residential work follows other local or state pathways.
+When in doubt, confirm with the local building department before starting work.